keefo/NeewerLite/Docs/Integrate-with-shortcut.md

 # Integrate NeewerLite with macOS shortcut

+* Open NeewerLite.app, make sure it is running.
 * Open shortcuts.app
 * Add a new shortcut
 * Drag in an action "Termnial -> Run Shell Script"